kdp-cloud/Ontology/README.md

 ### Complete installation

 If you want to install the complete application, proceed with the following steps.
-Otherwise, if you only want to implement the gem in your own project, follow the steps described in [Install the gem](#include-the-gem-using-bundler).
+Otherwise, if you only want to implement the gem in your own project, follow the steps described in [Include the gem using bundler](#include-the-gem-using-bundler).

 1. Clone the contents of this repository using git